prcutler/castopod-user-guide/docs/getting-started/create-episode.md

 !!! note
     Not all podcast players natively support chapters in JSON format.
-More modern players, such as Fountain and Apple podcasts, do support chapters in JSON format.
+More modern players, such as Fountain and Apple Podcasts, do support chapters in JSON format.

 ## Publish your episode